evalops/tinker-eval-loop/README.md

 This will run 1-3 training rounds, automatically adjusting the learning rate and triggering Round 2 when scores fall below threshold (0.75).
 Perfect for understanding the loop before customizing it.

+See [DEMO.md](DEMO.md) for a detailed walkthrough of what happens during the demo run.

 ## Quickstart

 1. **Install dependencies:**